Chapter H5: Unearned income

 H5071 Foreign benefits

-Foreign benefits are (1) any
+Foreign benefits are (1) any1. benefit

 2. allowance or